Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 - src: Include backend, frontend and data.
 The backend is used to create models, interact with database, and create business logic.
 It provides the APIs for the frontend.
 The frontend is used to render the web pages, call the backend APIs and implement the web logic.
 The data part is used to collect and manage data from the source.
 It crawls the web pages to collect the data and store it in the database.
-The default frequency to collect data is is 10 seconds (This may be too often.
+The default frequency to collect data is 10 seconds (This may be too often.
 1 hr could be more reasonable).

 - skaffold.yaml: Skaffold configuration file.
 See [doc](https://skaffold.dev/docs/references/yaml/) here.